judypatoodie/simpleChat/README.md

 # Simple Chat

-A chat application that users can send real-time messages to each other using `Socket.io`.
-Users will also be able to set their username.
+Simple Chat is a chat application that users can send real-time messages to each other.
+The chat simulates a single chatroom, where many different users can send messages at a time.
+Users are also able to set their username to identify themselves.

 ## Getting Started